Sounds of Now Vienna 2026

 Share your music with the world

 Each work will receive a performance in one of the festival’s concerts.
-All concerts will be documented in high-quality audio and video recordings, which will be made available to the participating composers.
+All concerts will be recorded with high audio and video quality, and these recordings will be made available to the participating composers.

 Artists & Ensembles In Residence